All Products

 You can call the GetRange operation to read data whose primary key values are in the specified range.

 The GetRange operation allows you to read data whose primary key values are in the specified range in a forward or backward direction.
-You can also specify the number of rows to read.
+You can also specify the number of rows that you want to read.
 If the range is large and the number of scanned rows or the volume of scanned data exceeds the upper limit, the scan stops, and the rows that are read and information about the primary key of the next row are returned.
-You can initiate a request to start from where the last operation left off and read the remaining rows based on the information about the primary key of the next row returned by the previous operation.
+You can initiate a request to start from the position in which the last operation left off and read the remaining rows based on the information about the primary key of the next row returned by the previous operation.

 Note